MattC04/Yelp-Recommendation-System/README.md

 4. Results render with a loading animation while awaiting response.
 5. UI applies an optional AI scoring via `aiRecommender.scoreAndExplain` and falls back to star-based scoring if it fails.
 6. Sorting options (AI Score, Rating, Popularity) reorder the displayed list client-side.

+### Map Search
+- Toggle between List and Map views using the buttons in `YelpSearch.vue`.
+- The Map view uses `frontend/src/components/MapResults.vue` (Leaflet via CDN) to plot markers for results that include `latitude` and `longitude`.
+- The map will auto-fit to visible markers.
+If your dataset lacks coordinates, markers will be sparse; consider enriching data or adding geocoding.

 ## How to Run (Development)
 Backend (PowerShell on Windows):